Ottawa Public Library: Origin of the OPL

 Prior to the twentieth century, Ottawa had a few reading rooms in hotel lobbies, and also some small fee-based libraries for working men such as the Bytown Mechanics' Institute, but no truly free place in which anyone could read.
 The city's active Local Council of Women took up the cause of a free library for all.
+The first definite step taken for founding a Free Public Library was that of the Ottawa women in the early part of 1895.
+To attain this end, the Committee obtained the co-operation of the Evening Journal.
+The proprietor generously placed his paper at the disposal of the ladies for a Woman's Issue.
+Mary McKay Scott was Managing Editor.
+The paper was issued April 13, 1895, and a profit of $500.00 realized.
+To secure municipal assistance, a by-law was submitted in January, 1896.
+The by-law was defeated.
 They announced, just before the election of 1896, that the mansion of George Perley, a local lumber baron, was donated in his will as a home for the library.
 However, the city voted down the motion to build a library, as well as another motion to build a firehall; the city just didn't have any money to spare for "luxuries".

 Only in 1901, when letters were mailed to Andrew Carnegie.
 Carnegie replied that he would offer $100,000 to the city to build the library if they provided a site and a pledge of $7,500 a year to maintain it.
 They eventually agreed in January 1903, and within a few years the library was built and open to the public.

 The day after its official opening, in 1906, the original Carnegie library opened several hours later than expected, because the mass of people who had come to the opening day left the entire library in complete disarray, and had walked off with many items.